Drishya21119/TextCNN/TextCNN-main/TextCNN.md

 AutoKeras describes the best model architecture and we can check this by summary().

 ### Conclusion
 This study's main focus remained on Text Classification and its various methods.
 We approached Convolutional Neural Network and defined its architecture starting from the basic models like Logistic Regression and Naive Bayes.
-The accuracy shows that the best model is CNN.
+The accuracy shown by nni and autokeras suggests that the best model is CNN.
 This was further extended to nni where we define a search space instead of manually changing the parameters and getting the best accuracy.
 The final library was the AutoKeras which automatically determines the best model.

 ### References